saulpw/visidata/vdplus/k8s/README.md

 `kubectl port-forward -n monitoring svc/prometheus-operator-grafana 10080:80`

-You can then visit localhost:10080 in your browser and login with the default credentials of 'admin' and 'letmein'.
+You can then visit localhost:10080 in your browser and login with the username 'admin' and the password defined for 'grafana_password' in `secrets.tf`.

 ### App logs